Institut-Catala-d-Investigacio-Quimica/eChempad/README_DEVELOPER.md

 After that we only need to click to the green play button with this configuration selected to run the program.
 We will see the output in the terminal at the bottom.

+A thing to notice is that there is an external tool that sends a SIGKILL signals to the eChempad process in order to shut down other instances of the process.
+To configure it within our run configuration go to the configuration of this run task and add a new external tool before launch by setting the script eChempad/tools/killAppOnPort.sh and passing 8081 (the port that eChempad is using).
+The tool will be executed before the run, so any other instances will be killed.

 ###### Using the autoconfiguration of the IDE
 Go to the class `EChempadApplication` and in the line where we declare the class: